Higher Education Research Data Collection

 - being in a form that enables dissemination of knowledge.

-These definitions are sourced from the 2013 HERDC Specifications for the Collection of 2012 data (PDF 558 KB), Research Funding and Policy Branch, Department of Innovation, Industry, Science and Research.
+These definitions are sourced from the 2014 HERDC Specifications for the Collection of 2013 data (PDF 558 KB), produced by the federal Department of Education.
 The definitions described on this page include:

 Research is defined as the creation of new knowledge and/or the use of existing knowledge in a new and creative way so as to generate new concepts, methodologies and understandings.
 This could include synthesis and analysis of previous research to the extent that it leads to new and creative outcomes.